 As soon as the Montessori method came into the media spotlight, new organizations, observers, and spectators began to visit the institutions to see the method put into action for themselves.

 In the year 1911, almost all Italian and Swiss schools adapted the Montessori method as the mode of education.
 By the year 1912 Montessori schools were opened in multiple European countries.

-New Montessori Societies were founded like the Montessori American Committee and The Montessori society for the United Kingdom.
 Other parts of the world like Spain, Paris, Australia, Argentina, Netherlands, New Zealand, China, India, Japan, Mexico, Syria, and Korea also adopted the Montessori teaching method.